-The situation regarding the wave activity at the polar circle at Sodankylä (67° N, upper panel in Fig. 1) is different compared to the mid-latitude stations Seoul and Bern.
-The dominant oscillation above Sodankylä has a period of 18 to 20 days compared to

-- 15 to 16 days at mid-latitudes.
-Regarding the altitude region, the dominant oscillation at Sodankylä is found above approximately 0.5 hPa, which is 10 km lower than at the mid-latitude stations.
-This reflects the fact that the height of the water vapor maximum is lower in the polar region than at mid-latitudes due to the subsidence within the polar vortex.
-Hence there are water vapor gradients below 0.1 hPa and therefore, wave ac- - tivity in polar water vapor can be observed at lower altitudes than in the mid-latitudes.
+The situation regarding the wave activity at the polar circle at Sodankylä (67° N, upper panel in Fig. 1) is different compared to the midlatitude stations Seoul and Bern.
+The dominant oscillation above Sodankylä has a period of 18 to 20 days compared to 15 to 16 days at midlatitudes.
+The amplitude of this dominant wave above Sodankylä is approximately 0.4 ppm and occurs between 0.3 and 0.03 hPa.
+Due to the decrease in water vapor VMR with altitude, this 0.4 ppm wave amplitude corresponds to a relative amplitude that increases from approximately 5 % at 0.3 hPa to approximately 15% at 0.03 hPa.
+In contrast to the midlatitudinal station, wave activity in water vapor above Sodankylä can also be observed below 0.3 hPa.
+This reflects the fact that the height of the water vapor maximum is lower in the polar region than at midlatitudes due to the subsidence within the polar vortex.
+Hence there are water vapor gradients below 0.1 hPa, and therefore wave activity in polar water vapor can be observed at lower altitudes than at the midlatitudes.
 This dominant oscillation above Sodankylä with periods between 18 and 20 days is also visible above Bern and has a similar altitude dependence of the dominant period, such that the period of the oscillation increases with altitude from 18 days between 0.3 and 0.1 hPa to 20 days at 0.03 hPa.
 Other relatively strong oscillations are observed with periods of 10 and 25 days.